Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 The first element is the head.
 The last element is the tail and has an empty or null link.

-A compelte traversal of the list must begin with the first node.
-It's common to store the pointer or reference ot the first element of a list in a seperate data structure.
+A complete traversal of the list must begin with the first node.
+It's common to store the pointer or reference to the first element of a list in a seperate data structure.

 ```java
 public class <T> ListElement {